-This week's topic: Maximizing Cultural Compatibility - Why more companies are choosing to outsource finance and accounting to the Philippines.
+This week's topic: Maximizing Cultural Compatibility - Why more companies are outsourcing finance and accounting to the Philippines.

 Organizations have a lot to consider when they decide to outsource a part of their finance and accounting operations to an offshore location, including the infrastructure, culture and ease of doing business in their target country.
 Increasingly, the Philippines is that target country, thanks in large part to what organizations considering outsourcing see when they make those considerations.
 That's why Megan Weis — VP & General Manager, FAO Services sat down to speak with Paulo Cheung, Personiv's VP and Executive Site Head in Manila this week to talk about why on the third episode of CFO Weekly.

-Listen to Episode 3 on Apple Podcasts: Maximizing Cultural Compatibility: Outsource F&A to the Philippines with Paulo Cheung
+Listen to Episode 3 on Apple Podcasts: Maximizing Cultural Compatibility: Outsourcing F&A to the Philippines with Paulo Cheung

 How The Philippines Became a Popular Outsourcing Location

 The story of how the Philippines became a top destination for U.S. companies actually began centuries ago, if you ask Cheung.
 It's done multiple stints as a colony or territory over the years – passing through Spanish, Japanese and – you guessed it – American control over the past few hundred years, before becoming a self-governing constitutional republic.
 This history is part of what makes up the unique culture you'll find there today if you find yourself doing business in the Philippines.